-Board members, including the Chair, may not serve as an officer, director, consultant or attorney for an entity regulated by the Board.
-Board members may practice medicine and be a non-management employee of a hospital or other health care facility, but would be required to recuse themselves from any Board matters which involve their employer.
+Board members, including the Chair, may not serve as officers, directors, organizers, or employees of, consultants to, or attorneys for a person or entity subject to supervision or regulation by the Board.

+However, health care practitioners that are non-administrative/ management employees of a hospital or other health care facility may serve on the Board so long as they recuse themselves from matters which involve their employer.
 Candidates need not resign these positions prior to accepting a Board member or Chair position.
+See 18 V.S.A. § 9374(c) of the Vermont Statutes Annotated for additional details.